openreferral/specification/README.md

 ### ReadTheDocs

-Any change pushed to the master branch on GitHub will be built and pushed to http://docs.openreferral.org/en/latest/ automatically by ReadTheDocs.
+Any change pushed to the `main` branch on GitHub will be built and pushed to http://docs.openreferral.org/en/latest/ automatically by ReadTheDocs.
 Build info is found at https://readthedocs.org/projects/openreferral/builds/

 Other branches are also built automatically, but are hidden from the flyout menu on ReadTheDocs and can only be viewed by typing the branch name into the ReadTheDocs url.
 Builds can be configured by admins of the 'openreferral' project on ReadTheDocs, on this page - https://readthedocs.org/projects/openreferral/versions/.